 - Implant type – Round-shaped, smooth silicone implants are preferred over teardrop-shaped or textured implants.

-- Implant size – To determine the best sizing, most surgeons use rice bags or silicone forms to assess aesthetic appearance.
+- Implant size – To determine one of the best sizing, most surgeons use rice bags or silicone forms to assess aesthetic appearance.
 A few recently introduced 3D imaging.
 The most common sizing is 300 to 350 cc (or 10-12 fluid ounces).

 - Implant incisions – Most surgeons place the incision beneath the breast (inframammary positioning).